Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Statistical inference

 \subsection{Matrix completion as likelihood optimization}

-For a more statistical perspective on the matrix completions considered in the previous section, we first characterize them as constrained maximum likelihood estimators; see \citet{uhler2017} for the Gaussian case.
+For a more statistical perspective on the matrix completions in Section~\ref{sec:matcomprob}, we first characterize them as constrained maximum likelihood estimators; see \citet{uhler2017} for the Gaussian case.
 For a variogram matrix $\overline{\Gamma} \in \Dcal_d$ and a connected graph $G=(V,E)$, we will show that the maximizer of the \PSD{} Gaussian log-likelihood